|Policy & Guidance|

 Although these reviews and determinations occur before NIH makes a new award, grantees must continue to comply with eligibility and public policy requirements and maintain adequate management systems throughout the period of support.
 The pre-award process for non-competing continuation awards is a streamlined version of this process, including an assessment of progress (see Administrative Requirements—Monitoring—Reporting—Non-Competing Continuation Progress Reports).

 Applicants will be notified (primarily by e-mail) when Just-in-Time information is needed.
-This notification is not a notice of award nor should it be construed to be an indicator of possible funding.
+This notification is not a Notice of Award nor should it be construed to be an indicator of possible funding.
 Applicants should only submit this information when requested.
-Information can be submitted electronically using the Just-in-Time feature in the eRA Commons.
-Other types of submission directly to the assigned grants specialist (e-mail, fax, hard copy mail) are also acceptable as long as it is clear the submitter is an AOR.
+Information must be submitted electronically using the Just-in-Time feature in the eRA Commons.
 In some circumstances the GMO may ask for information in addition to the descriptions below, e.g., if the application involves hESCs and the applicant did not identified a hESC from the NIH Registry in the application.

 The requirement for applicants to verify the accuracy and validity of all administrative, fiscal, and programmatic information extends to information submitted through the Just-in-Time process.
 Applicants are responsible for promptly notifying NIH of any substantive changes to previously submitted Just-in-Time information up to the time of award.
 This includes items such as Other Support changes that could lead to budgetary overlap, scientific overlap, or commitment of effort greater than 12 person-months for the PD/PI(s) or any Senior/Key Personnel; or any changes in the use or approval of vertebrate animals or human subjects.
 Similar to the NIH public policy requirements, applicants are responsible for establishing and maintaining the necessary processes to monitor its compliance and informing NIH of any problems or concerns.
 Failure to address changes to Just-in-Time submissions prior to award does not diminish the applicant's responsibility to address changes post-award by submitting a prior approval request to NIH in accord with Administrative Requirements—Changes in Project and Budget—NIH Standard Terms of Award.